Taxes in Texas—A State Tax Profile

 Texas is pretty tax-friendly compared to other states

 Texas is one of only seven states that has no personal income tax.
-Most of taxes in Texas are sales taxes and taxes on businesses and specific industries.
-The state does have a property tax, but it's collected by cities, counties, and school districts, not by the state, and it can only be used for local needs.
+Most of the taxes in Texas are sales taxes, and taxes on businesses and specific industries.
+The state does have a property tax, but it's collected by cities, counties, and school districts, not by the state itself, and the revenue can only be used for local needs.

-All told, Texas is rather tax-friendly.
+Texas is rather tax-friendly overall.
 According to the World Population Review, its overall state and local tax burden ranks 33rd among all states as of 2020.
 The tax burden here comes in at just 8.18%.
 Compare that to New York, which came in first, at 12.97%.

 The Texas Franchise Tax

-Texas has no individual income tax, but it does levy a franchise tax of .475% on some wholesalers and retail businesses as of 2020.
+Texas has no individual income tax as of 2020, but it does levy a franchise tax of .475% on some wholesalers and retail businesses.
 The rate increases to .95% for other non-exempt businesses.
-Also called a "privilege tax," this is a type of income tax based on total business revenues exceeding $1.18 million.
+Also called a "privilege tax," this type of income tax is based on total business revenues exceeding $1.18 million.

 Franchise tax reports are due annually on May 15, or the next business day when this date falls on a weekend or a holiday.
-Interest on past due franchise debts begins accruing 61 days after the due date, and penalties of up to 10% can apply.
+Interest on past due franchise debts begins accruing 61 days after the due date, and penalties of up to 10% can apply after 30 days.

 "Death Taxes" in Texas

 Property Taxes in Texas

 Property taxes are based on the assessed current market value of real estate and income-producing tangible personal property.
 "Income" is the key word when it comes to personal property.
 Your vehicle might be considered tangible personal property, but it's not subject to a tax as long as you never use it to earn a living.
 Driving it back and forth to your place of employment is okay.

 As for real estate, appraisals are performed by county districts.
 The appraiser will compare your home to other similar homes that have recently sold in the area and determine its value from there.
 The appraised value of your real estate is then multiplied by the local tax rate to determine your tax bill.